LSO-Kaliber/Legium_Festival_CTF_2024/forensic/Hogwarts Game/description/desc.md

 Upon entering, Potar finds himself surrounded by paintings of landscapes.
 Among them, he notices a peculiar painting of a HILL.
 Examining it closely, Potar discovers a hidden lever that reveals a secret room behind the painting.

-Level 3: Deciphering the Hidden Message
+Level 3: Hidden History

 Inside the secret room, Potar is surprised to find the walls are entirely covered in white.
-Amidst the blankness, he senses there must be a hidden message.
-Using his forensic tools and skills, Potar must meticulously search for any hidden clues or messages concealed within the white walls.

-Help Potar navigate through the mansion's challenges and uncover the hidden messages and secrets concealed within.
+He then felt intrigued, "Why is this room all white and spotless?", said him.
+He couldn't help but to think that there is something here that has been hidden from him.
+Luckily, he remembered that he has his wand with him.
+Perhaps there is a spell to undo what might have happened?

 ## TL;DR